 Top 6 Data Loss Causes and Top 10 Preventions

-While data loss may seem unavoidable, with the proper precautions and safeguards in place, it can be prevented.
+While data loss may seem unavoidable, with the proper precautions and safeguards in place, you can prevent data loss.
 The first step is to understand the primary causes and warning signs for potential data loss.
 Knowledge is power.
-Once you have this insight, the next step is learning the top tips for prevention.
+Once you have this insight, the next step is learning the top tips for how to prevent data loss.
 With this knowledge, you should be able to take the necessary steps to prevent data loss from happening in the first place.

 Here are the top 6 causes of data loss:

 1) Hard drive failures